pyfisch/rfcs/text/0000-crate-name-transfer.md

 (disclosure: one of them is the RFC author).
 I believe this is already sufficient to move forward with the RFC.

-If in the future it becomes impossible to find a willing qualified candidate, this would be sufficient reason for a team to terminate the experiment, which immediately returns us to the status quo.
+If in the future it becomes impossible to find willing qualified candidates, this would be sufficient reason for a team to terminate the experiment, which immediately returns us to the status quo.
 Note that a gap in coverage does not automatically terminate the experiment.
 Termination would be a team decision